WigglyMuffin/SNDScripts/README.md

 1. `job unlocker.lua` is the script used to either do GC related tasks such as hunt log or unlock and do quests related to GC/FC things.

 This script allows you to complete quests, hunt logs and other various things for maintaining GC, FC and retainer related actions.
+A lot of this script can or will be replaced by questionable in the future so it's not a prio to fix broken features, however if there is demand they might be fixed.

 ## Item trading
 1. `Post Moogle.lua` is the supplying part of the item trading duo script, has configurable options and can be configured easily using `Post Moogle CharListGen.lua`.
 2. `Kupo Box.lua` is the receiving part of the item trading duo script, has configurable options and can be configured easily using `Kupo Box CharListGen.lua`.

 Both of these allow for quickly transferring items between two or more characters.
+The CharListGen scripts can be found under the tools folder.

 ## GC Provision Supply
 1. `Auto Gen Provisioning List.lua` compiles all required GC provision supply items into a file to further be used with other scripts.